noobychris/vga-sync-combiner-audi-rnse/3d_print_case/README.md

 The case is designed to hold the PCB and protect it during installation or use in a cable harness.
 It uses two M2 heat-set inserts and two M2 countersunk screws to close the case.

+## Print Material

+PETG, ABS or ASA are recommended for the case.
+PLA may work for testing, but is not recommended for use in a car or other warm environments.

+For vehicle use, ABS or ASA is preferred because of the higher temperature resistance.
+PETG is a reasonable alternative if the case is not exposed to high temperatures.

 ## Files

 ```text